luxfi/js/README.md

 </a>
 </p>

-<h1 align="center">Consumer SDKs</h1>
+<h1 align="center">Lux JS</h1>
 <p align="center">
-  This is an official Lux monorepo for JavaScript/TypeScript SDKs and tools.
+  This is the official monorepo for Lux JavaScript/TypeScript SDKs and tools.
 </p>

 ## Getting Started 🚀